Aeron/Aeron/README.md

 I’m a back-end (former full-stack) software engineer — or developer if you like it better — with 15+ years of professional experience behind my back.

-Most experienced in building fast API, web services, app back-ends, and other microservices.
+Most experienced in building fast APIs, web services, app back-ends, and other microservices.
 Including infrastructure configuration, architecture building, and development processes management.